sagemathinc/cocalc-doc/source/jupyter.rst

 * **Text cells** are slightly different.
 Select "Markdown" in the ``[ Code ]`` dropdown menu in the button bar to change a code cell to such a markdown text cell.
 There, you can use `Markdown`_ to format the text.
 Similar to code-cells, either *Run* these text cells to see the processed Markdown code or press Shift+Return.
 To edit a text cell, either double click it or press your Return key.
 * **Saving**: more general, the nice things about Jupyter Notebooks is that they save all your intput and output in one single file.
 This means you can download or publish the notebook as it is, and everyone else sees it in exactly the same way.

-.. index:: Jupyter; Classical vs. CoCalc
+.. index:: Jupyter Notebooks; classical vs. CoCalc
 .. _jupyter-classical-vs-cocalc:

 Classical versus CoCalc